SlateFoundation/opened.js/README.md

 This JavaScript library lets you integrate with the OpenEd resource library from your web application.
 It provides the client with two ways of authenticating the user with the OpenEd system:

-  - via Signed Server Request (using the private secret token provided you by the OpenEd)
+  - via Signed Server Request (using the private secret token provided to you by OpenEd)
-  - Client-to-client OAuth , allowing user to interact directly with the OpenEd sign-in dialog.
+  - Client-to-client OAuth, allowing user to interact directly with the OpenEd sign-in dialog.

-We recommend using the Signed Server Request method, which is more secure and eliminates the need to interact with the OpenEd UI, instead allowing to pass the identity of the user authenticated by your web app directly into OpenEd.
+We recommend using the Signed Server Request method, which eliminates the need to interact with the OpenEd OAuth dialog.
+Instead it allows you to pass the identity of the user authenticated by your web app directly into OpenEd.

-In the following sections - we will describe how to use Signed Server Request method.
-For those, who is interested in using the Client-to-client approach - it is described [here](CLIENT-TO-CLIENT.md).
+In the following sections, we will describe how to use Signed Server Request method.
+For those who are interested in using the Client-to-client approach, it is described [here](CLIENT-TO-CLIENT.md).

 # OpenEd JavaScript API - Signed Server Request method

-The method described here allows you to integrate with OpenEd resource library from your web application using the secure signed server request.
-This way, user is not required to enter his credentials on the OpenEd Sign-in popup windows, instead allowing a user with an already established identity to pass that identity to OpenEd using the secure server request signed with the private key provided by OpenEd.
+This method allows you to integrate with OpenEd resource library from your web application using the secure signed server request.
+This way, user is not required to enter his credentials on the OpenEd Sign-in popup windows, instead allowing a user with an already established identity to pass that identity to OpenEd using the secure server request signed with the private key provided to you by OpenEd.

 ## Generating Signed Server Request

-Once your web application has completed the authentication process of a certain user and needs to grant that user access to the OpenEd resource library, it needs to create a secure signed server request and pass it to the OpenEd for validation.
+Once your web application has completed the authentication process of a certain user and needs to grant that user access to the OpenEd resource library, it needs to create a secure signed server request and pass it to the OpenEd API for validation.
 This request needs to be constructed on your web server application - in order not to expose the secret private key provided by OpenEd.
 This signed request needs to be generated uniquely per user (thus, embedding the username).
-In the example below, username is passed from the browser, however we recommend you to implement passing the username internally on the server (to hide the full process from the client):
+In the example below, we generate a signed request for a username provided by a form.
+In a real application, the user would be provided by the browser's session (cookie) after the user is logged in.

 ```html
 <!DOCTYPE html>